rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 lastmod = "2023-06-10"
 +++

-RsyncUI is a pure *SwiftUI* and *Swift* based macOS application utilizing the command line tool `rsync` for synchronizing files.
-It is rsync which executes the actual synchronize task.
+RsyncUI is a pure *SwiftUI* based macOS application utilizing the command line tool `rsync` for synchronizing files.
+It is  `rsync` which executes the real synchronize task not RsyncUI.
 RsyncUI is a GUI only ontop of rsync.
-RsyncUI is signed and notarized by Apple.
-Apple has verified it for not containing malicious code and it is digitally signed.

-`rsync` is a file based tool for synchronization of files.
+RsyncUI is *signed* and *notarized* by Apple.
+There are no third party libraries included in code.
+There are thought three source code not developed by me included in code.
+The third part source code is only for support and not critical if removed.

 #  Before commenze use of RsyncUI

 [RsyncUI](https://github.com/rsyncOSX/RsyncUI/releases) is compiled for **macOS Monterey** and later.
 See [the changelog](/post/changelog/) for updates.
 RsyncUI is built as a Universal macOS Binary which means it runs natively on Apple Silicon and Intel based Mac computers.
 RsyncUI can be installed by homebrew by command:

 ```bash
 brew install --cask rsyncui